CHRIST THE DELIVERER: TWO (EXCERPT OF BEHOLD MY SERVANT!)

 Those who are part of the Seed, of Christ, of true Israel, are so by promise.
 Although there is much advantage to being a Jew by birth in that the Jews are the race God called out from mankind and entrusted with the Law, the Tabernacle, the priesthood, and many other Divine revelations, it remains true that being a part of Christ, of the one true Seed, is by promise only.

 Being a part of Christ is by election, by the foreknowledge of God.
 One cannot become a member of God’s Christ by being born of Jewish parents.
 One must be called of God in Christ and be born again of the Spirit of Christ.
 The inheritance is always and only by promise.

-Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
-That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.
 (Romans 9:7,8)